ArcticLampyrid/KtJsonRpcPeer/README.md

 ## ktjsonrpcpeer
 **ktjsonrpcpeer** is a Kotlin library that implements [JSON-RPC 2.0](https://www.jsonrpc.org/specification) in Peer mode.
 It's full-duplex, supporting two-way procedure call.
-It can be work well with WebSocket.
+It can work well with WebSocket.

 ## Release
 This library uses GitHub Packages and Bintray to release versions.